CornellCSWiki/CornellCSWiki/index.md

 ## Welcome to the Cornell Computer Science Wiki

-If you think you know a thing or two about Cornell CS, please clone the repo, edit and PR.
-Share your wisdom with the community!

-If a page does not exist for a class you have taken, please do us all a favor and make one!
-You can copy paste the format of the [[Template Page]] to make your own, but don't feel constrained to those topics.
-This is not limited to only coursework.
-Contribute any resources or additional pages you think anyone may find useful!

 Want to add your thoughts?
 See a class that needs info?
-[Contribute to this wiki!](#)
+[Contribute to this wiki!](#) This is not limited to only coursework.
+Contribute any resources or additional pages you think anyone may find useful!
+If a page does not exist for a class you have taken, please do us all a favor and make one!

 * TOC
 {:toc}